GuillaumeIsabelleX/gixdeco/src/nodejs/gixdeko/README.md

 var
     textDeco = `
-    @v 1812090529 A Goal I have is to get out an Object I can publish and use from anywhere in the system helping information consistency and keeps flexibility
+    @v Serve a resulting object to interfaces, routing so they could integrate and do a loading @action.
+By implication, if you get the picture, it creates a loadable object just before an end-result or a phasing.
+190114
-     @a 190112 My Action
+      @a
-     @a 190112 My Action
+      @a ...1100
-     @cr 190112 Where are we in relationship to that goal
+      @cr 190112 Indentation of next line is detected only when deco

     `;